SeaOfNodes/Simple/chapter10/README.md

     * dual of `*$TOP` is `*$BOT?`.
   * However, for structs, the dual is obtained by computing the dual of each struct member.
 Thus, dual of `*S1` is not `*S1?`.

-A key change in the Sea of Nodes type computation is to ensure that values stay inside the domain after they are created.
-To support this, each domain within the lattice has a local Top and Bottom type.
+As we construct the Sea of Nodes graph, we ensure that values stay inside the domain they are created in.
+There are some nuances worth highlighting.

+* When Phis are created, the initial type of the Phi is based on the declared type of its first input.
+This is a pessimistic type because we do not yet know what other types will be met.
+* When all the inputs of the Phi are know, we start with the local Top of the declared type, and then compute a meet of all the input types.
+This computation results in a more refined type for the Phi.

+## Changes to Parsing

+In previous chapters the only available type was Integer.
+Now, variables can be of integer type or pointer to Struct types.
+To support this, the Parser now tracks the declared type of a variable.
+The declared type of a variable defines the set of values that can be legitimately assigned to the variable.
+The Sea of Nodes graph also tracks the actual type of values assigned to variables, these type transitions are defined by the Type lattice described in the previous section.

+## Null Pointer Analysis

+The Simple language syntax allows a pointer variable to be specified as Null-able.

-The Parser now tracks the declared type of a variable; the actual type is tracked in the Sea of Nodes graph.
+When the Parser encounters conditions that test the truthiness of a pointer variable, it uses this knowledge to refine the type information in the branches that follow.

+TODO

-## A simple example
+## Examples

+### Example 1

 Let us now see how we would represent following.